open-contracting/standard/docs/guidance/publish/quality.md

 All OCDS publications ought to meet the following criteria:

 1. **Registered**: The data uses a [registered OCID prefix](../../schema/identifiers.md#open-contracting-process-identifier-ocid).
+1. **Reviewable**: The [OCDS Data Review Tool](https://review.standard.open-contracting.org/) can report results for the data.
+1. **Appropriate**: The data is in semantic accordance with OCDS.
+Additional fields and codes do not overlap semantically with standardized fields and codes.
+1. **Relevant**: The data answers "who bought what from whom, for how much, when, and how" for at least one contracting process.
 1. **Discoverable**: It is possible to discover the data by navigating a website whose homepage is indexed by popular web search engines.
-1. **Retrievable**: It is possible to automate the download of all the data, either using an HTML page listing bulk download URLs, or using only machine-readable data as input.
-1. **Reviewable**: The [OCDS Data Review Tool](https://review.standard.open-contracting.org/) is able to report results on the data.
-1. **Appropriate**: Concepts are published in semantic accordance with the rules of the OCDS (or registered extensions) rather than using a non-OCDS field or code.
-1. **Active**: For each publisher, there is an OCDS release with a top-level `date` field value within the last 12 months.
-1. **Representative**: It describes all contracting (or planning) processes within a relevant population.
+1. **Representative**: The data describes all contracting (or planning) processes within a relevant population.
 For example: all contracts for a public-private partnership; all above-threshold contracts since 2020 excluding those by state-owned enterprises, etc.
-1. **Relevant**: Whether at least 1 contracting process answers "who bought what from whom, for how much, when, and how".
+1. **Active**: The data contains a contracting (or planning) process release with a top-level `date` value within the previous four calendar quarters.
+1. **Retrievable**: It is possible for software to download the data in full, either by using an HTML page listing bulk download URLs, or by using machine-readable data as the only input.

 The Data Support Team is happy to review draft and newly published OCDS data and can work with publishers with advice to meet the above criteria.
 A publication that does not meet this minimum threshold will not be listed as a publisher by OCP as part of [OCP's regular reporting](https://www.open-contracting.org/why-open-contracting/learning/).